JinkiJung/Tasc/docs/source/basicConcept.rst

   given: some contexts
   when: Condition initiates Tasc
-  who: Terminus who performs Tasc
+  who: intelligent Terminus who performs Tasc
   do: Action should be performed
-  until: Condition that terminates Tasc
+  follow: Instruction to guide [who]
-  following: Instruction to guide [who]
+  before: Condition that terminates Tasc
-  resulting: Evaluation of performance (future feature)
+  then: Flow with outcome (e.g., performance score), corresponding feedback, and corresponding next Tasc

 Scenario
 ^^^^^^^^